MikeWoodward/English-Football-Forecasting/1 Data downloads/readme.md

 * Todor.
 Nice set of data for the National League but missing some recent results and missing attendance data.
 * TransferMarkt-values.
 Club values, foreign players, etc. This data set only goes back to the early 2000s.
 * The DataSourceCleanUp folder contains utilities used to check and clean up data.

+The Python files in each folder are numbered in order of execution, so run file 1_ followed by file 2_ etc. The Python files are broken down into steps:

+* Download.
+This is often scraping different web pages and can be a time costly process.
+* Process.
+Consolidates any downloaded data.
+* Cleanse.
+Cleans data ready for use in teh Data Preparation step.

+The exact steps and numbering will depend on the data sources.